knightcrawler25/Optix-PathTracer/README.md

 - Multiple Importance Sampling
 - Mesh Loading
 - Simple Scene File (Basically stolen from Miles Macklin's excellent [Tinsel renderer](https://github.com/mmacklin/tinsel) ) so all credits go to him.

+For the modified .obj files that go with the scene files, unzip the data.rar file in src/data/ into the same folder

 Following are some scenes rendered with the path tracer
 --------